 The Experts below are selected from a list of 309 Experts worldwide ranked by ideXlab platform

-Bhavani V Sankar – 1st expert on this subject based on the ideXlab platform
+Bhavani V Sankar – One of the best experts on this subject based on the ideXlab platform.

 A Novel Method for Dynamic Short-Beam Shear Testing of 3D Woven CompositesExperimental Mechanics, 2012Co-Authors: T R Walter, Bhavani V Sankar, Ghatu Subhash, M. C. SongAbstract: